tmhsplb/opiddailydoc/docs/Implementation.md

 manager.
 SignalR is a push-technology used by OPIDDaily to update displays without requiring a page refresh.

 The SignalR connection hub is defined on file DAL/DailyHub.cs.
 Invoking a method of DailyHub in the server side code causes a push-notification to go out to all clients registered to the hub.
-For example, when a front desk admin adds a new client to the jqGrid managed by the FrontDeskController
-(view Clients.cshtml), the method SharedController.AddClient will invoke method DailyHub.Refresh.
+For example, when a case manager adds a new client to the jqGrid managed by the CaseManagerController the method CaseManagerController.AddMyClient will invoke method DailyHub.Refresh.
 This method executes

     hubContext.Clients.All.refreshPage();

 which sends a push notification to all registered clients of the hub.
-The registered clients include all other users logged in as front desk admins.
-They will each see their view Clients.cshtml update without the need to refresh that view.
+The registered clients include all other users logged in any role.
+They will each see their view dashbords update without the need to refresh the dashboard.
 In this way all grids are kept in synch with the grid to which the client was added.

 SignalR is also used as the means to update a progress bar display used when processing external Excel files containing check data.